solana-labs/solana/docs/src/implemented-proposals/installer.md

 title: Cluster Software Installation and Updates
 ---

-Currently users are required to build the solana cluster software themselves from the git repository and manually update it, which is error prone and inconvenient.
+Currently users are required to build the safecoin cluster software themselves from the git repository and manually update it, which is error prone and inconvenient.

 This document proposes an easy to use software install and updater that can be used to deploy pre-built binaries for supported platforms.
 Users may elect to use binaries supplied by Safecoin or any other party they trust.
 Deployment of updates is managed using an on-chain update manifest program.